MikeAlexMartinez/templates/cloned/FreeCSS/Minifolio/README.md

   ```
   To use drop a link to the CSS in your header and then add the `` animate `` class to your
   target element, as well as the chosen animation you require.

+- [Font-Awesome v4.7](http://fontawesome.io/ "Font Awesome")  For easy to embed fonts.

+  These are used to add in the social sharing fonts.